 We’ve already discussed your business’s name and registered agent, and you’ll need to enter these items on your Certificate of Formation.
 But the form will also ask you to provide several other pieces of information, some of which require additional explanation.

 - Governing Authority: Texas asks business owners to designate whether the LLC will be governed by specific “managers” or members of the LLC.
 For example, if two members intend to run the business while another is a silent investor, you can designate the two active individuals as “managers.”
+A manager can also be someone who isn’t a member, but is hired by the members.
 If every member plans to be involved in daily operations, you can state that the LLC will be member-governed and provide the names and addresses for each member.

 - Purpose: The form includes a generic statement of purpose, stating that the LLC is being formed to conduct business that is lawful in the state of Texas.
 This is sufficient for the majority of businesses.
 Certain kinds of LLCs, however, may need to provide additional information to satisfy federal regulations.
 If an LLC intends to seek tax-exempt, nonprofit status, for example, it would need to provide additional information about its mission.

 - Organizer: The organizer is the individual who files the Certificate of Formation paperwork on an LLC’s behalf.
 The organizer does not need to be a member of the LLC: An attorney or business representative may act in this role instead.
-ZenBusiness, for example, often acts as the organizer for our clients’ Certificates of Formation.
+Here at ZenBusiness, for example, we often act as the organizer for our clients’ Certificates of Formation.
 The organizer must sign the Certificate of Formation before submitting it.

-An LLC Operating Agreement is the key to preventing and resolving these potential challenges, clearly articulating your new business’s structure and policies.
-In the event of business challenges or unforeseen troubles among an LLC’s members, an Operating Agreement delineates the company’s rules.
+A Texas LLC operating agreement is the key to preventing and resolving these potential challenges, clearly articulating your new business’s structure and policies.
+In the event of business challenges or unforeseen troubles among an LLC’s members, an operating agreement delineates the company’s rules.
 These legal agreements can clarify several important concerns, such as:

 - Who has decision-making authority for the company, especially those who have the power to decide if partners disagree.